deanishe/alfred-gcal/README.md

 Usage
 -----

-When run, the workflow will open Google Calendar in your browser and ask for permission to read your calendars.
+When run, the workflow will open Google Calendar in your browser and ask for permission to access your calendars.
 If you do not grant permission, it won't work.
+The workflow requests permission to edit your calendars, as this is needed for the "Add New Event" feature (keyword `gnew`).
+It does not otherwise alter your calendars or events in any way.

 You will also be prompted to activate some calendars (the workflow will show events from these calendars).
 You can alter the active calendars or add/remove Google accounts in the settings using keyword `gcalconf`.